codecentric/angular-workshop/exercise10-ngrx-minimal/README.md

     - Use the farmList in the HTML-Code with an async-pipe

-1. Replace the other usages of the FarmService accordingly
+5. Replace the other usages of the FarmService accordingly
     - `FarmListComponent`: Dispatch the SelectFarmAction
-    -  `FarmInfoHeaderCompontn`:  Use our `selectFarms`-Selector to fill the farmList in the constructor
+    -  `FarmInfoHeaderCompontn`:  Use our `selectFarms`-Selector to fill the farmList in the OnInit
-    -  `FarmDetailsComponent`: :  Use our `selectSelectedFarms`-Selector to fill the farmList in the constructor, add the `deselectFarm` Action to the matching function
+    -  `FarmDetailsComponent`: :  Use our `selectSelectedFarms`-Selector to fill the farmList in the OnInit, add the `deselectFarm` Action to the matching function
-    - `AppComponent`: :  Use our `selectSelectedFarms`-Selector to fill the farmList in the constructor
+    - `AppComponent`: :  Use our `selectSelectedFarms`-Selector to fill the farmList in the OnInit
-2. Delete the FarmService
+6. Delete the FarmService

-Next we can play around a little with the Devtools
+### Next we can play around a little with the Devtools
 1. Install the [redux-devtools](https://github.com/reduxjs/redux-devtools) for your browser
 2. Open the Application
 3. Open the Browser Devtools and switch to the redux tab.
 We should se the inital event and state.